Meet our directors

 Growing a World-Class Program

-During his tenure, the orchestra program has expanded from two orchestras and a combo group to five orchestras plus an extracurricular electric strings program.
+During his tenure, the orchestra program has expanded from two orchestras and a combo group to five orchestras plus an electric strings class.

 Under the direction of Dr. Temme, our orchestras have performed by invitation at the Midwest Band and Orchestra Clinic held annually in Chicago, the Arizona Music Educators Association In-Service Conference, a special engagement at Carnegie Hall, the National Orchestra Festival Competition (2nd place), and at international orchestra festivals in Russia and Austria.